atmoz/sftp/README.md

 #### Logging in

 The OpenSSH server runs by default on port 22, and in this example, we are forwarding the container's port 22 to the host's port 2222.
-To log in with an OpenSSH client, run: `sftp -P 2222 foo@<host-ip>`
+To log in with the OpenSSH client, run: `sftp -P 2222 foo@<host-ip>`

 ### Store users in config